 It is one of the eligibility criteria for considering a home loan.
 Your income bracket lets you decide on the term of the loan.
 As EMIs vary for different types of loans, you will have to take into account your income for calculating the EMIs.

 Also, if you have a stable income with a secured job, a long-term loan is always preferable.
 A short-term loan comes to your rescue if you are not into a guaranteed job.

 Your net income determines the maximum loan that you would be eligible for.
 Generally, lenders give a full loan of 60 times your net income.
 If you have a salaried income, then your net salary decides the maximum loan that you can entitle to.
 Your annual profit will be considered for loan eligibility if you are self-employed.

 A home mortgage is a loan given by the lender, generally a bank to the borrower on a condition that the title of the property shall be transferred only after the full repayment of the loan.
 Putting in a line, the stuff you purchase acts as collateral to the loan.

+For a long-term loan, you will not be entitled to the ownership of the property for a long time as the tenure of the loan is high.
+A short-term loan lets you enjoy the owner’s rights as soon as possible.
 The enormous sums that you pay as interest costs can be reduced significantly in the short term.
-Short term loans ensure a hassle-free life ahead, once they are done with their short tenure increasing your cash flow.
+Short-term loans ensure a hassle-free life ahead, once they are done with their short tenure increasing your cash flow.
 It creates a space for other financial goals in life forward.
-Long term loans are burden free due to the reduced EMIs when compared to short term loans of the same amount.
+Long-term loans are burden-free due to the reduced EMIs when compared to short-term loans of the same amount.